 - Medical Bills to providers outside of Workman’s Compensation Guidelines (acupuncture, massage therapy, etc… )

 - Eviction or foreclosures notices due to property damage or illegal activity will not be considered for assistance.

 - For eviction or foreclosure notices as a result of non-payment, the Foundation will only consider applications if the eviction or foreclosure process has started.

-Please note that due to the COVID-19 crisis, we anticipate an increase in applications.
 The Hai Life Committee will review your application as soon as possible and be in touch with you based on the contact information provided.
 If you believe that your situation meets the requirements above, please begin the application process by following the link below.

 In addition to the completed online application the following supporting documents are required: